palewire/first-django-admin/docs/index.rst

 .. note::

     Watch out.
-You'll need to carefully indent your code according to Python's very `strict rules <http://www.diveintopython.net/getting_to_know_python/indenting_code.html>`_ for this to work.
+You'll need to carefully indent your code according to Python's very `strict rules <https://www.geeksforgeeks.org/indentation-in-python/>`_ for this to work.

 Now let's add a few more fields that we will ask the reporters to figure out and fill in.
 We'll use another Django trick, the ``choices`` option, to make some of them multiple-choice fields rather than free text.

 First gender.

 .. code-block:: python
-  :emphasize-lines: 9-20
+  :emphasize-lines: 7-18

-  from __future__ import unicode_literals

   from django.db import models